Independent Town Planning Consultant, Development Planning and Planning Design Consultancy

 Negotiating Financial Viability

-Negotiating the overall package of S106 and Community Infrastructure Levy (CIL) payments is critical to ensuring that development remains viable and thus deliverable, whilst complying with the requirements of the CIL Regulations.
+Negotiating the overall package of S106 payments is critical to ensuring that development remains viable and thus deliverable, whilst complying with the requirements of the CIL Regulations.

 We are experienced in dealing with this on behalf of clients and we will work with, or recommend, planning solicitors and surveyors to support these negotiations where appropriate.